DataDog/documentation/content/en/tracing/service_catalog/_index.md

 - Which services have ongoing incidents.
 - Which services have monitors that are triggered.

-Click the Settings icon on the right hand corner to hide columns from the service list.
+Click the Settings icon on the right hand corner to hide columns from the list.

 ### Performance view